Roberts Arm

 Roberts Arm is a small town located near Crescent Lake, Newfoundland and Labrador, Canada in Division No. 8, Newfoundland and Labrador.
 It is found on the northern part of Newfoundland.
 Roberts Arm boasts of its Lake Monster, Cressie, which is claimed to be living in Crescent Lake.
-Recent years saw the development of a majestic hiking trail which encompasses the end of the lake nearest to the community, Hazelnut Adventure Trail.
+Recent years saw the development of a hiking trail which encompasses the end of the lake nearest to the community, Hazelnut Adventure Trail.

 History

-Roberts Arm is listed on the British Admiralty map of Notre Dame Bay, dated March 1883.

-Post office Directory 1887, 1891, 1892, notes Roberts Arm.